Royal Jelly

 How is royal jelly harvested, and is it harmful to bee colonies?

 Royal jelly is usually harvested by beekeepers using special frames with small cups.
-Harvesting can be done responsibly to cause minimal disruption to the colony and only take the excess product.
+Harvesting can be done responsibly to cause minimal disruption to the colony.

 What is the difference between royal jelly and honey, propolis or beeswax?